aoloe/cpp-introduction-to-programming/introduction-to-programming-with-cpp.md

 ---

-One remark: If you're starting with programming, you're probably not familiar with the version-control system (VCS) commonly in use.
+If you're starting with programming, you're probably not familiar with the version-control systems (VCS) commonly in use.
 We recommend that in parallel to learning C++, you also learn about a VCS like git.

 ---

 If you're using Code::Blocks, you can create your first "Hello World" project (it's a long time habit to call the first project you do in a programming language "Hello World"...) by:

-- File > New > Project and pick "Console application" as the type for the project.
+- "File > New > Project" and pick "Console application" as the type for the project.
   ![](images/codeblocks-new-project-console.png)
 - Choose the C++ language:
   ![](images/codeblocks-new-project-cpp.png)